 Groundhog Day is a 1993 American fantasy comedy film directed by Harold Ramis, starring Bill Murray, Andie MacDowell, and Chris Elliott.
 It was written by Ramis and Danny Rubin, based on a story by Rubin.

 Runtime 1 hr 41 mins Release Date Feb 12th 1993

-1990s comedy-drama films, 1990s fantasy films, 1993 films, American comedy-drama films, American fantasy-comedy films, American romantic fantasy films, Columbia Pictures films, English-language films, Film scores by George Fenton, Films directed by Harold Ramis, Films set in Pennsylvania, Films set in Pittsburgh, Pennsylvania, Films shot in Illinois, Holiday fiction, Screenplays by Harold Ramis, Time loop films, United States National Film Registry films, Woodstock, Illinois
+1990s comedy-drama films, 1990s fantasy films, 1993 films, American comedy-drama films, American fantasy-comedy films, American films, Columbia Pictures films, English-language films, Film scores by George Fenton, Films directed by Harold Ramis, Films set in Pennsylvania, Films set in Pittsburgh, Pennsylvania, Films shot in Illinois, Films whose writer won the Best Original Screenplay BAFTA Award, Holiday fiction, Screenplays by Harold Ramis, Time loop films, United States National Film Registry films, Woodstock, Illinois

 What Film is a Square Eight project.
 Film descriptions, images and data from Wikipedia.
 Most content is licensed under a BY-SA Creative Commons license.

 Backdrop images via the TMDb API, but What Film is is not endorsed or certified by TMDb.